kwaldenphd/apis-python/README.md

 Q2: Describe how a web API works in your own words.

 Q3: Find another GitHub search result URL and write an API call from Python.
 Select a single repository from the API return.
 Write the API return to a JSON file.
-Incldue code + comments.
+Include code + comments.

 Q4: Describe your experience working with the Census Bureau API.
 What was rewarding?
 What was challenging?
 How did you solve those challenges?